appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

 # Build a Usage Monitoring App for Appsmith Applications

-This page shows you how to build an Appsmith app to monitor other Appsmith applications, allowing you to display data such as the number of applications created, user interactions with the apps, active applications based on monthly usage, and more.
+This page shows how to build an Appsmith app to monitor other Appsmith applications by fetching audit logs and displaying data.

 ## Prerequisites

-- Appsmith instance with Admin settings access.
+- Appsmith instance with access to Admin settings.
 - Access to the MongoDB URI, either embedded with Appsmith or external.